navix/ngfe/README.md

 ### Why template forms

 * **Single source of truth for your forms - templates.**
-* Almost all logic written in declarative manner.
+* Almost all logic written in a declarative manner.
 * Less code to write.
 * https://www.youtube.com/watch?v=L7rGogdfe2Q